roshnet/roshnet.github.io/_posts/2019-07-25-sih-experience.markdown

 We travelled all the way together, but reached there at different times.

-Due to logistics, I and [Areeb bhai](https://github.com/iamareebjamal) (our mentor, a tech giant and an enormously experienced developer), arrived at the destination college a couple of hours earlier than the rest of the team.
+Due to logistics, I and [Areeb bhai](https://github.com/iamareebjamal) (our mentor, a tech giant, and an enormously experienced developer), arrived at the destination college a couple of hours earlier than the rest of the team.
 We waited there doing the formalities, until we were assigned rooms.